Amid war at home, Sudan eye World Cup and AFCON – DW – 10/30/2024

 Lots of fighting and no football

 Unsurprisingly, the war at home has led to the league being suspended.
-The country's two biggest clubs, Al-Hilal and Al-Merrikh, SC are playing in the Mauritian league for this season though.
-However, neither team will be crowned champions even if they actually finish first.
+The country's two biggest clubs, Al-Hilal and Al-Merrikh SC, are playing in the Mauritian league this season.
+However, neither team will be crowned champions if they actually finish first.

-With the majority of the squad playing for the two big teams, regular game time and training has helped.
-In October, Sudan played back to back Africa Cup of Nations (AFCON) qualifiers against Ghana, one of Africa's top teams.
-After a 0-0 draw in Accra, came an impressive 2-0 home win.
+With the majority of the squad playing for the two big teams, regular game time and training have helped.
+In October, Sudan played back-to-back Africa Cup of Nations (AFCON) qualifiers against Ghana, one of Africa's top teams.
+After a 0-0 draw in Accra came an impressive 2-0 home win.
 It was not played in the Sudanese capital, Khartoum, or the city of Omdurman but in Libya due to the security situation.

 "One hundred percent it would be better to play at home, who wouldn't want to play in front of their people and family, there is nothing better," said Kuku, who plays his club football in Libya after leaving Merrikh in September.
 "It is, of course, a big advantage and that is something we don't have at the moment."

-The win over Ghana put Sudan in second place of their AFCON qualification group, where they only need two points in their final two games to secure a place at the tournament for only the fourth time in 49 years.
-More excitingly however the Falcons are top of their World Cup qualification group with ten points from the first four games, two points ahead of continental powerhouse Senegal.
+The win over Ghana put Sudan in second place of their AFCON qualification group.
+They need only two points in their final two games to secure a place in the tournament for only the fourth time in 49 years.
+The Falcons are also top of their World Cup qualification group with 10 points from the first four games, two points ahead of continental powerhouse Senegal.

+There is still a long way to go to get to the World Cup finals in North America in 2026, but fans are starting to believe.

 "I think our mentality has changed because of the coach and the belief he brings and the confidence he gives to every player," said Kuku.
 "Everything he says, he means.
 When he says he is going to take us to AFCON, he means it, when he says we will qualify for the World Cup, he means it and when the coach is talking like that, it makes everyone believe."